ffekirnew/association-management-telegram-bot/README.md

 - then essentially, it will be in full flow.

 ## Features
-1. Collects questions and comments from users
+1. Collects and records messages sent by users in different categories
 2. Sends custom messages to all members who have started the bot

 ## Library used
-- pyTelegramBotAPI
+- pyTelegramBotAPI (<a href='https://github.com/eternnoir/pyTelegramBotAPI'>Documentation and Package here.</a>)